How to Use the Multnomah Falls Timed Entry Permit System in 2025

 Is there a limit on how many permits I can reserve?

 Yes, you can reserve up to 2 time slots per day.
-You will want to use this option if you plan to leave the parking lot and return later in the day.
+The only reason you would need two permits is if you plan to leave the parking lot and return later in the day.
 Most visitors will just need one permit.

 Other tips and tricks:

 When you book a permit, you will be able to see how many are left at each time.
 I found it helpful to know which times are the most popular.
-The distribution is not very surprising.
+The distribution isn’t surprising.
 These are trends I noticed:

 When should I go to Multnomah Falls to avoid the crowds and find a parking spot most easily?